auttapon2537/auttapon2537/README.md

 ## 🌱 My latest projects

-- Develop a PACS (Picture Archiving and Communication System) for Hospitals that are short of funds.
+- Develop a PACS (Picture Archiving and Communication System) for hospitals with limited funds.
-- Develop a UCEP (Universal Coverage for Emergency Patients)  for Government agencies, Thailand.
+- Develop a UCEP (Universal Coverage for Emergency Patients)  for  government agencies in Thailand.

 ## 📚 Learning
 - AI